Classical World Chess Championship 2000: Negotiations

 However, during 1998 Kasparov, Shirov and sponsors were unable to come to an agreement.
 Shirov rejected one offer of a match in California, but believed rejecting this offer did not mean waiving his rights for a match.
 In December 1998, there was still talk of organising a Kasparov–Shirov match.

 In February 1999, Kasparov abandoned plans for a match with Shirov and pursued a match with Anand instead, on the basis that Anand was second to Kasparov on the ratings list.
 Negotiations for a 1999 match failed, as did negotiations in 2000, with Anand expressing dissatisfaction with the contract.
 In March 2000 it was announced that negotiations with Anand had failed and so Kasparov would negotiate a match with the next player in the ratings list—Kramnik.
-This time negotiations were successful, and the company Braingames was formed to finance a Kasparov-Kramnik match in October 2000.
+This time negotiations were successful, and the company Braingames was formed, headed by Raymond Keene, to finance a Kasparov–Kramnik match in October 2000.

 Shirov was aggrieved, and even in 2006 maintained that Kramnik was not a valid world champion.
-However, most supporters of Kasparov's title believe that, despite the unsatisfactory way in which a challenger was chosen, nevertheless the winner of this match would be the true World Champion.
 Kramnik had a far better record against Kasparov than Shirov did (a point Kasparov emphasised when the match was announced in April 2000).
 In the years that followed, Kasparov maintained an overwhelming plus score in his individual games against Shirov.